Andrija Milošević lived on a train for a year Entertainment-breakinglatest.news-Breaking Latest News

-Andrija Milošević is today one of the favorite actors, successful in his work, but it was not easy for him once, especially after arriving in Belgrade.
+Andrija Milošević is today one of the favorite actors, successful in his work, but it was not easy for him in the past, especially after arriving in Belgrade.

-“While I was working on television, I was simultaneously doing tours, playing shows, I was playing almost thirty shows a month.
+“While I was working on television, I was doing tours in parallel, playing plays, I played almost thirty plays a month.
 I traveled to Montenegro by train.
-I play a show here, take the train at 10 pm, arrive in Podgorica in the morning.
+I play a play here, take the train at 10 p.m., arrive in Podgorica in the morning.
 I play there, take the train, get here … I lived on the train for a year“, Andrija said in the show of his colleague Milan Kalinić on K1 television, and revealed that Jezda made him breakfast because he was hungry, Goran Jeftić found him jobs, that he did not live in prosperity and that then when things were most difficult for him materially, he didn’t think about money.Source: YouTube/K1 television

-He started to deal with production, because “pain forced him”, and he was barely surviving on his former salary, and coming to Belgrade was not at all easy.
+He started to deal with production, because “torment forced him”, and he was barely surviving on his former salary, and coming to Belgrade was not at all easy.

-Today, he is fulfilled both in the business and private fields, and in February of last year, he and his long-time partner and colleague Aleksandra Tomić Đeđa had a son, Relja, and his greatest wish came true – to become a father.
+Today, he is fulfilled both in the business and private fields, and in February of last year he was with his long-term partner and colleague He had a son, Relja, with Aleksandar Tomić Đeđo and his greatest wish came true – to become a father.

 See description